Linda Nigmatulina: Personal life

 Nigmatulina was married to the soloist of the group "Bubliki" Mukhtar Otali.
 In 2000, at the age of 17, she gave birth to a son, Alrami.

 Nigmatulina is a convinced vegetarian.
 She is actively involved in animal protection activities.
 Her son is also a vegetarian.
 In addition to singing and cinema, dancing, she has a black belt in Kyokushin, and is also a good rider.

 A documentary about Linda Nigmatulina in Kazakhstan was filmed titled "The Soul that Sings".

-She has lived in Moscow since 2005.
+Nigmatulina had lived in Moscow from 2005 to 2021.
+Since 2021, she resides in Astana.